Undergraduate Research Bursaries 2025

 HeilbronnLMS Logo

-The 2024 scheme for the LMS Undergraduate Research Bursaries in Mathematics is now open.
+The 2025 scheme for the LMS Undergraduate Research Bursaries in Mathematics will open in October 2024.

 Application Form (Online)